-- One, maintained by Colin Hinson, contains a short description of the modern village, backed up by over 50 photographs from the year 1905 up to modern times.
+- A web-site for the village, maintained by Colin Hinson, contains a short description of the modern village, backed up by lots of photographs from the year 1905 up to modern times.

 - Moggerhanger Park is the seat of Richard Mercer esq. who is lord of the manor; the mansion, a building in the Classic style, stands in the contre of a very picturesque and thickly-wooded park; the approaches are lined with some fine elm trees, and the rivers Ivel and Ouse form the boundary.
 St. John's is the residence of Mrs. Thornton.
 The principal landowners are Richard Mercer esq.
 H. F. Dawkins esq. and Arthur Thornton esq. of Bedford.
 [Kelly's Directory - Bedfordshire - 1898]

 - "The Park" is owned and being restored by The Moggerhanger House Preservation Trust.